On a class of conserved phase field systems with a maximal monotone perturbation: Existence - Global a priori estimates

-In the remainder of the paper we often owe to the H\"older inequality and to the elementary Young inequalities in performing our a priori estimates.
-For every $x,y >0$, $\alpha \in (0,1)$ and $\delta > 0$ there hold
+In the re mainde r of the pape r we ofte n owe to the H\"olde r ine quality and to the e le me ntary Young ine qualitie s in pe rforming our a priori e stimate s.
+For e very $x,y >0$, $\alpha \in (0,1)$ and $\delta > 0$ there hold

-Moreover, we also use the inequality deduced from the compactness of the embedding $V \subset H \subset V^*$ (see \cite[Lemma 8, p.
-84]{Sim87}): for all $\delta > 0$ there exists a constant $K > 0$ such that
+More ove r, we also use the ine quality de duce d from the compactne ss of the e mbedding $V \subset H \subset V^*$ (see \cite[Lemma 8, p.
+84]{Sim87}): for all $\delta > 0$ the re e xists a constant $K > 0$ such that

-In the following, the symbol $c$ stands for different positive constants which depend only on $|\Omega|$, on the final time $T$, on the shape of the nonlinearities and on the constants and the norms of the functions involved in the assumptions of our statements.
+In the following, the symbol $c$ stands for diffe re nt positive constants which de pe nd only on $|\Omega|$, on the final time $T$, on the shape of the nonline aritie s and on the constants and the norms of the functions involve d in the assumptions of our state me nts.

 \paragraph{First a priori estimate.} According to \eqref{eluiilveroriferimentoresatto}, $m(\partial_t \varphi_{\varepsilon})=0$.
 Consequently, $\partial_t \varphi_{\varepsilon} \in D(\mathcal{N})$ and we can test \eqref{riferimentostima2} by $\mathcal{N}\partial_t\varphi_{\varepsilon}$.
 Integrating over $(0,t)$, $t \in (0,T]$, we obtain that